Lavesson/dirpart/README.md

 ## Common uses

+Try `dirpart --help` to see all flags.
+These examples assume that dirpart is symlinked as just 'dirpart'.
+Otherwise, use the full name (dirpart.py) instead:

     $ dirpart . -o out/                # Part files into subdirs in out/
                                        # by copying the files